isSherrrrry/dreu/index.md

 ## About My Mentor

-My mentor is [Dr. Daniel Votipka]( https://www.eecs.tufts.edu/~dvotipka/), a Lin Family Assistant Professor at Tufts University, Computer Science Department and the director of the [Tufts Security and Privacy Lab]( https://tsp.cs.tufts.edu/).
+My mentor is **Dr. Daniel Votipka**, a Lin Family Assistant Professor at Tufts University, Computer Science Department and the director of the [Tufts Security and Privacy Lab]( https://tsp.cs.tufts.edu/).
 His research interest focuses on computer security, with an emphasis on the human factors affecting security professionals.
 Here is a link to his personal website: [Dr. Daniel Votipka]( https://www.eecs.tufts.edu/~dvotipka/).

 ## About My Project